-Just a year after the town was established, it boasted some 500 residents, even though they were forced to face extreme weather and the barren land offered little more than sagebrush.
-Summer highs often reached 120 degrees and during the winter, it was bitter cold.
+A year after the town was established, it boasted some 500 residents, even though they were forced to face extreme weather and the barren land offered little more than sagebrush.
+Summer highs often reached 120 degrees, and during the winter, it was bitter cold.
 Though virtually everything needed for survival, including water, timber, and food, had to be brought in, sometimes from great distances, these hardy pioneers persevered.

-The settlement, built of adobe bricks, soon sported seven saloons, three hotels, a Wells Fargo Station, post office, school, a jail and a morgue, but not a single church.
+The settlement, built of adobe bricks, soon sported seven saloons, three hotels, a Wells Fargo Station, post office, school, a jail, and a morgue, but not a single church.
 This wasn’t that kind of town.
 Wild and wooly, the settlement was where the miners went to blow off some steam and relax after a hard day in the mines.
-With a large population of men, the settlement catered to them, providing a number of “painted ladies” for their enjoyment.
+With a large population of men, the settlement catered to them, providing several “painted ladies” for their enjoyment.

 The town began its demise when the Radcliff Mine suspended operations in 1903.
 Soon afterward, other mines began to fold as the gold played out.
-In 1917, the post office closed and the only remaining residents were a few die-hard prospectors, including Shorty Harris, who lived there off and on, until his death in 1934.
+In 1917, the post office closed, and the only remaining residents were a few die-hard prospectors, including Shorty Harris, who lived there off and on until he died in 1934.

-In the 1960’s, a man named Neil Cummins bought the private land east of Ballarat, hoping to create another Palm Springs.
+In the 1960s, Neil Cummins bought the private land east of Ballarat, hoping to create another Palm Springs.
 He built a cinder-block store and set up a trailer park with electrical hookups.
-However; his attempt to turn Ballarat into a tourist spot failed and he finally gave up in 1988.
+However, his attempt to turn Ballarat into a tourist spot failed, and he finally gave up in 1988.

-Most of the Ballarat’s adobe buildings have returned to the earth, but some crumbling walls and several foundations can still be seen, as well as a number of old miners’ cabins and other tumbling shacks.
+Most of the Ballarat’s adobe buildings have returned to the earth, but some crumbling walls and several foundations can still be seen, as well as several old miners’ cabins and other tumbling shacks.

-Just outside of town is the Pleasant Canyon Loop Trail, a rugged and fascinating path of about 27 miles which features many of the camps and mines that Ballarat once supported, including Clair Camp, the Radcliffe Mine, Thorndike Mine, and more.
+The Pleasant Canyon Loop Trail is just outside of town, a rugged and fascinating path of about 27 miles that features many of the camps and mines that Ballarat once supported, including Clair Camp, the Radcliffe Mine Thorndike Mine, and more.

 Ballarat is located 3.6 miles from the pavement of the north-south Trona-Wildrose Road (California 178), north of Trona.
 There is a historical marker at the turnoff.